bookingactivities/booking-activities/readme.txt

 = 1.8.9 =
 * Tweak - Use WP setting "New User Default Role" as default value for user registered with a booking form
+* Tweak - Change the Bookings page title in WC account
 * Dev - Add a CSS class on events booked by current user
-* Dev - Do no pass useless data while fetching new events
+* Dev - Do not send useless data to server via AJAX while fetching new events
+* Dev - Add passive detection for touchstart event listener for better scrolling performance

 = 1.8.8 - 2020/09/08 =
 * Fix - Activity managers may not be saved